9 Going Home

 Todd: Were you born there?

-Todd: Well, you are going to have this short little break, or vacation, are you
+Todd: Well, you are going to have this short little break or vacation, are you going go to the beach or the mountains?

-Gabrielle: Probably..probably to the beach and camping for about a week with friends, yeah!
+Gabrielle: Probably, to the beach and camping for about a week with friends.
+Yeah.

 Todd: Actually, how warm is it in the summer?